fluorite42/fluorite42.github.io/_portfolio/services.md

 - Assisted professor Won Woo Ro in teaching the capstone design course.
 - Provided guidance to 1 student team in designing and implementing the capstone project.
-- Capstone project: "A Hybrid Layout Framework Combining Tree-Based Mapping with Bidirectional SABRE Optimization in quantum circuit"
+- Capstone project: "A Hybrid Layout Framework Combining Tree-Based Mapping with Bidirectional SABRE Optimization in quantum circuit" <a href="https://doi.org/10.1145/3297858.3304023" target="_blank"><i class="fa fa-book" title="Reference"></i></a>

 <div style="text-align: center;">
   <a class="btn btn--info" onclick="toggleContent(this)">